 These are some of the reasons why, as safety practitioners, New Jersey chooses to identify the locations using all crashes.
 The severity of the historical trends is captured by the Equivalent Property Damage Only (EPDO) methodology.
 Our network screening lists have been revised recently to help us identify locations with high EPDO scores.

 Program: Roadway Departure

 - Addresses SHSP priority or emphasis area - FHWA focused approach to safety

-Lane miles

-- Roadside features - Other-Horizontal Curvature
+Crashes Exposure Roadway All crashes Lane miles Roadside features Other-Horizontal Curvature